 Major Style Guides

-- American Psychological Association.
-The APA carries its own standard for the social sciences such as psychology, sociology, education, and politics.
-(Although the American Sociological Association produces a style guide specifically for sociology, see below).
+- American Psychological Association: The APA carries its own standard for the social sciences such as psychology, sociology, education, and politics.
+Although the American Sociological Association produces a style guide specifically for sociology.
 APA style is sometimes used for engineering and business work, too.

-- Turabian.
-Turabian style is named after the book’s author, Kate Turabian, and focuses on style in research work.
+- Turabian: Turabian style is named after the book’s author, Kate Turabian, and focuses on style in research work.
 It is used for the research or academic arm of many subjects.
 In fact, many grad and undergrad students will be directed to use Turabian despite the availability of another system in their discipline.
-The CMS actually refers students to Turabian, and many will find it much easier to navigate, anyway.
+The CMS actually refers students to Turabian, and many will find it much easier to navigate.

 Other Writing Styles

-- AMA.
-The American Medical Association is currently in its 10th edition of the AMA style guide, printed by Oxford Press.
-Of course, this is the go-to manual for health, medicine and biology subjects, unless…
+- AMA: The American Medical Association is currently in its 10th edition of the AMA style guide, printed by Oxford Press.
+Of course, this is the go-to manual for health, medicine and biology subjects, except for special cases.

-- ACS.
-The American Chemical Society got in on the act with a style guide specifically for (you guessed it!) chemists.
+- ACS: The American Chemical Society got in on the act with a style guide specifically for chemists.
 Chances are that if you write about chemistry, you already know about this guide, but there's a crib sheet on ACS style if you ever need it.

-- ASA.
-Is the American Sociological Association trying to sway some former APA users?
-Maybe, although the APA still seems to be the more popular, even with more sociological-oriented disciplines.
+- ASA: The American Sociological Association has a similar style guide to that of APA, although the APA still seems to be the more popular, even with more sociological-oriented disciplines.